 Often times agencies and creative studios take on design projects that are outside the typical commercial domain.
 Creative people have the option of using their marketing skills to expose an audience to issues related to equality and to influence their audience to rethink how social issues are handled.
-Design is all about creating the world you want to live in.
-With clear call to actions and interactive designs, creative thinkers can introduce out-of-the-box ways of thinking that may change human interact and form a new standard for how we treat each other.
+The design is all about creating the world you want to live in.
+With a clear call to actions and interactive designs, creative thinkers can introduce out-of-the-box ways of thinking that may change human interaction and form a new standard for how we treat each other.

 The terms equity and equality are occasionally used interchangeably, which can lead to confusion because while these concepts are linked, there are also important differences between them: Equity, involves trying to understand others and this gives people what they need to enjoy full, healthy lives.
 Equality, in contrast, means that everyone gets the same thing in order to enjoy full and healthy lives.
 Like equity, equality aims to promote fairness and justice, but it can only work if everyone starts from the same place and needs the same exact kind of help.